 This type of content is known as irresistible content–and it increases your search engine rank considerably.

-According to SEO Blog Diary, Google’s primary ranking factors are born from the user’s intent.
+Google’s primary ranking factors are born from the user’s intent.
 In fact, behavioral, mobile and on-page signals have become stronger factors than the total number of links pointing to your web page.

 This article will not only show you which factors don’t actually affect rankings, but will also demonstrate why you must focus more on your users, your content and your long-term objectives.